updated Jul 2, 2026 11.5MB file size 336 downloads

 Can it fix a playlist that broke after I moved my music?

 Yes.
-Use find and replace in paths to swap the old folder or drive for the new one across every entry, or filename only to let the player relocate tracks itself.
+Run Check paths to see exactly which tracks are missing, then use find and replace in paths to swap the old folder or drive for the new one across every entry - or filename only to let the player relocate tracks itself.

 Can I convert many playlists at once?

 The browser tool does one at a time.
-For batch conversion of a whole folder, use the free Windows app.
+For batch conversion of a whole folder - or scripted conversion from the command line - use the free Windows app.